 Once you’ve set up your online pharmacy, promote it!
 How will your clients know they can purchase their pet’s prescriptions from a trusted source—you—if you don’t tell them it exists?
 Design small cards that can be slipped into prescription bags, add a line or two about your online store on receipts, and schedule posts and notifications for social media and your practice app.
 When clients call to request a prescription refill—or request it through your app—have your CSRs say, “Hey, have you checked out our online pharmacy?
 Simply request your pet’s meds with a few clicks, we’ll approve the refill request, and they’ll be delivered to your door in a few days!”

 Get pet owners excited about your online store by talking it up with every client who purchases a prescription, from chronic medications to parasite preventives.

 6: Bonus!
 Show appreciation for refills

 A veterinary client who feels valued and appreciated is more likely to stick with you, so ensure you take the time to show them how much you appreciate their patronage.
 With all the choices available to them, the fact that they chose your online pharmacy is important and gives you an opportunity to strengthen your relationship.
 Offer special discounts on services or products, send personalized thank-you cards, or hand out an extra loyalty stamp for a certain number of orders placed through your online pharmacy.

 Keeping your clients from straying to another pharmacy can be tough, but you can definitely win the veterinary pharmacy game with a little imagination.
-For additional accessibility, give your clients the ability to request refills and head to your online store through a practice app.
-Demo the Vet2Pet platform to find out how it could make your clients’—and your team’s—lives easier.
+Connect with us to find out how Vetsource’s Prescription Management and Client Engagement solutions could make your clients’—and your team’s—lives easier.